thomergil/gopro-map-sync/README.md

 pipenv run ./gpxcat --killgap file1.gpx file2.gpx
 ```

-`gpxcat` tracks the averag gap between timestamps and uses that to fill in the gap between `file1.gpx` and `file2.gpx`.
+`gpxcat` tracks the average gap between timestamps and uses that to fill in the gap between `file1.gpx` and `file2.gpx`.

 This can be used combined with `--gaplength SECS` to add a number of seconds (**in addition** to the computed average) between the last point of `file1.gpx` and the first point of `file2.gpx`.